 1. When a friend or a family member needs extra Hyatt points to top off their accounts for a specific redemption

-Occasionally, there comes a time when we inevitably find ourselves or our loved ones short on points at the exact moment that we need to stay at a Hyatt property.
+Occasionally, we or our loved ones find ourselves short on points when we need to stay at a Hyatt property.

 Whether it is a bucket-list property you have wanted to book for years or an expensive airport hotel that we need to urgently book for an overnight layover, those Hyatt points can be incredibly valuable.

 Periodically, however, our points may not be sufficient to complete a reservation.
-This is when transferring Hyatt points between members can certainly come in handy.
+This is when transferring Hyatt points between members can undoubtedly come in handy.

 2. When you do not want to fork out the cash

-There are moments when you just don’t want to shell out money to pay for lodging.
+Sometimes, you don’t want to shell out money to pay for lodging.

 If you have family members who do not mind (temporarily) parting ways with their Hyatt points, transferring points from their accounts to yours can be a worthwhile alternative.